Lunal98/go-sentinel/README.md

       time: 5m
     condition:
       state: name
-    # Actions with type "process" will restart the current task if the specified process is not running
+    # Actions with type "process" will restart the current check if the specified process is not running
     action:
       type: process
       params: